-3.3.7 Bushfire protection
+3.3.7 Fire Trail

 The vegetation along Redbank Creek is mapped as being Category 1 Bushfire Prone Vegetation as it forms a continuous corridor of vegetation within an area of more than one hectare.
-It is a Rural Fire Service requirement that there is a permanent bushfire access road along the riparian zone of Redbank Creek.
-The road is to be maintained for emergency access including maintenance of weed free verges.
-Most of the land on which the bushfire access road is located is narrow and adjacent the rear boundaries of multiple properties.
+It is a Rural Fire Service requirement that there is a permanent fire trail along the riparian zone of Redbank Creek.
+The fire trail is to be maintained for emergency access including maintenance of clear verges.
+Most of the land on which the fire trail is located is narrow and adjacent the rear boundaries of multiple properties.
 Private landowners of these properties are likely to have varying attitudes towards the land adjacent their boundaries.